mulhod/mulhod.github.io/index.md

 <img align="left" width="300" height="300" style="padding-right: 20px; padding-bottom: 10px;" src="/assets/mattpic.jpg">

-I'm a Research Engineer at [Educational Testing Service](https://ets.org).
+I'm a Research Engineer, NLP at [Educational Testing Service](https://ets.org).
 I have worked at ETS in the NLP/Speech group doing automated scoring since 2011, first as a senior research assistant, then as an assistant research engineer and associated research engineer, and now as a research engineer since mid-2018.
 My research interests include natural language and speech processing and machine learning, especially in relation to applications to automated scoring technology.
-Programming interests: Python, Rust, Java, NLP and machine learning with `spaCy`, `scikit-learn`, `PyTorch`, `TensorFlow`, etc., grid engine and GPU usage, etc.
+Programming interests: Python, Rust, Java, NLP and machine learning with `spaCy`, `scikit-learn`, `PyTorch`, `transformers`, `TensorFlow`, etc., grid engine and GPU usage, etc.

 I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a bachelor's degree (major in English and Linguistics) from University of Pennsylvania in 2008.

+Aside from publishing in NLP/speech conferences (listed below), I also have served as a reviewer for NLP conferences such as ACL, NAACL, EMNLP, and COLING.

 <div id="instagram-feed1" class="instagram-feed"></div>

-## GitHub Repositories I Contribute to
+## GitHub Repositories I Contribute to As Core Developer

 - [`skll`](https://github.com/EducationalTestingService/skll): Wrapper around `scikit-learn` for running experiments via configuration files, etc.
 - [`gridmap`](https://github.com/pygridtools/gridmap): Run Python functions on a grid engine cluster